metacpan/metacpan-cpan-extracted/distros/T/Test2-Tools-DOM/README.md

     tag CHECK

 Takes a check only.
-Extracts the tag of the current element (by calling [tag on the Mojo::DOM58 object](https://metacpan.org/pod/Mojo%3A%3ADOM58#tag)), and this is passed to the provided check.
+Extracts the tag of the current element (by calling ['tag' on the Mojo::DOM58 object](https://metacpan.org/pod/Mojo%3A%3ADOM58#tag)), and this is passed to the provided check.

     is '<p></p>', dom { tag 'p' };